dthomas94/fe-takehome-challenge-clone/README.md

 ## FIN

-Once finished, please send your github solution link to troh@clearcover.com
+Have fun with this!
+Once finished, please send your github repo link to troh@clearcover.com